 Provides more visibility to maintenance timing in the administration user interface.

 Support for sharded clusters for Snapshot Backup in both AWS and Azure.

 Support for new GCP regions:

-- Can use Snapshot Backups for sharded clusters AWS and Azure as private beta.
+Can use Snapshot Backups for sharded clusters AWS and Azure as private preview.

 Can now create rolling indexes via Data Explorer.